ssbubber/TradingReport/README.md

 # TradingReport

-
-About	2
-How to Build the software	2
-How to Use the software	3
-Troubleshooting	3

 About
 The task is accomplished in the following logical steps:
 1. The The File Specifications have been loaded into a FileSpecification object.